Hizen-Ryūō Station: Lines

 The station is served by the Nagasaki Main Line and is located 49.4 km from the starting point of the line at Tosu.

 Station layout

 The station consists of two side platforms serving two tracks.
 A siding branches off track 1.
 The station building, a simple concrete structure, is unstaffed and serves only as a waiting room.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) built the station in the 1930s during the development of an alternative route for the Nagasaki Main Line along the coast of the Ariake Sea.
 In the first phase of construction, the track was extended south from Hizen-Yamaguchi with Hizen-Ryūō opening on 9 March 1930 as the southern terminus.
 It became a through station on 30 November 1930 when the track was extended to Hizen-Hama.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.